othman-ben/StayInTouch/README.md

-# StayInTouch
+# Stay In Touch
-This repository hosts the code for our EUvsVirus Challenge submission.
+Stay In Touch is a decentralized & collaborative contact tracing platform using online forms in public places.
+This platform was developed as a submission for the EUvsVirus Challenge.